hamidrezakhosroabadi/external-sort/README.md

 ## ExternalMergeSort

 The ExternalMergeSort class performs an external merge sort on a file.
-It has the following methods:
+It has the following methods(including dunders):

     __init__(target_file, result_file, temp_dir, chunk_size): Initializes a new ExternalMergeSort object.
     __write_lines(lines, target_file): Writes a list of lines to a file.